 NOTE: because we are working with daily effort values but redistributing based on month, effort that is redistributed according to both the spatial and temporal patterns of the base values, within each year-month.
 This could be avoided by determining base values/redistributing by day, but this seems like it could raise more problems.
 Also, this method and the current one will yield equivalent results once the effort are aggregated to a monthly level.

-Spatial fidelity
+Spatial fidelity – shifted forward in time but stays at same location (= crab season temporal fidelity)

 The records that are shifted forward stay in their grid cells, i.e. maintain spatial fidelity.
 No additional work is needed